The Effect of Endurance Training on Fibroblast Growth Factor 23 and Sclerostin in Women with Chronic Kidney Disease

 Abstract

-Methods: The present study is a semi-experimental study with a pre-test-post-test and laboratory design.
-The statistical population of the study was 34 women with chronic kidney disease in Shahrood city, who were classified as 3 to 5.
+Methods: The present study was a semi-experimental study with a pre-test-post-test design.
+The statistical population of the study was 32 women with chronic kidney disease, who were classified as 3 to 5.
 The Subjects were divided into two endurance training and control groups.
 The experimental group performed aerobic training for 12 weeks, 3 sessions per week, and during this period the control group continued their daily activities.
 At the beginning and end of the study, serum levels of fibroblast growth factor 23 and sclerostin were measured and evaluated.
-For statistical analysis, paired t-test was used for intragroup comparison and independent t-test was used for intergroup comparison.
+Data were analyzed using analysis of covariance (ANCOVA).

 Keywords